 TG Most of the participants to the Biennial applied through a system of open call and approached the theme through a multitude of diverse and unique perspectives.
 I believe that the most interesting and touching example is that of the partnership with two Ukrainian organizations; the Kyiv Pavilion of Culture and the MetaLab from western Ukraine, who are working at renovating existing abandoned buildings for IDP.
 We inaugurated the Biennial with a symposium and an exhibition in a former Sanatorium were the IDP have been living for over thirty years.
 When the Ukrainian group also moved there, it created a very interesting and emotional situation as they soon started questioning and comparing their situation to that of internally displaced people in Ukraine, along with the temporary structures that they are now inhabiting which might soon become “temporarily permanent” solutions as it previously occurred in Georgia following the conflict that happened thirty years ago.

-Both the opening of the Biennial and a photo exhibition were hosted there, in collaboration with some of the residents who will be evicted by the end of the year, to draw attention to the precarious “temporary” conditions which these people have experienced for the past three decades.
+Both the opening of the Biennial and a photo exhibition were hosted there to draw attention to the precarious “temporary” conditions which these people have experienced for the past three decades.

 KOOZ As part of a Biennial, the exhibition itself exists as a temporary manifestation which unfolds within existing structures, such as the Sanatorium Kartli.
 At the same time, it aims to stimulate more permanent ideas and ambitions.
 How does the programme itself reflect on the notion of temporality?